Nick-Kumar/2118/README.md

-# Art-Interaction-in-New-Media-Major-Assignment
+# 2118

-*Assignment originally submitted on gitlab.
+* Art Interaction in New Media Major AssignmentAssignment originally submitted on gitlab.
 Project imported here for future reference.*

 ### Specifications ###